 - Video recording function and logging

-- Also available as industrial hardware with appropriate temperature range and shape factor as well as comfort features such as key switch and two-factor authentication
+- All productive and management systems are available as hardware and virtualized appliances, Service box hardware is also available as industrial variant with suitable temperature range and form factor as well as convenience features such as key switch

 - Advanced update mechanism protects against attacks with quantum computers